On the image of higher signature maps

-The elements of the image of $\gamma_\Cb$ are not completely arbitrary.
-Indeed complex analysis on the analytic manifold $X(\Cb)$ may be used to identify a subgroup $\Hdg^{2c}(X(\Cb),\Zb)$ of $\Hr^{2c}(X(\Cb),\Zb)$ of \emph{$(c,c)$-Hodge classes} through which $\gamma_\Cb^c(X)$ factors.
-Then $X$ satisfies the integral Hodge conjecture in codimension $c$ if $\gamma_\Cb^c(X):\CH^c(X)\rightarrow\Hdg^{2c}(X(\Cb),\Zb)$ is surjective.
-It is possible for this property to fail to be satisfied, the first examples dating back to Atiyah and Hirzebruch \cite{atiyahAnalyticCyclesComplex1962a} who construct torsion classes that are automatically Hodge classes but do not lie in the image of $\gamma_\Cb$.
+Assume that $X$ is projective.
+Then the elements of the image of $\gamma_\Cb^c(X)$ are not arbitrary.
+Indeed, complex analysis on the compact analytic manifold $X(\Cb)$ may be used to identify a subgroup $\Hdg^{2c}(X(\Cb),\Zb)$ of $\Hr^{2c}(X(\Cb),\Zb)$ of \emph{$(c,c)$-Hodge classes} through which $\gamma_\Cb^c(X)$ factors.
+Then the variety $X$ is said to satisfy the integral Hodge conjecture in codimension $c$ if $\gamma_\Cb^c(X):\CH^c(X)\rightarrow\Hdg^{2c}(X(\Cb),\Zb)$ is surjective.
+It is possible for this property to fail to be satisfied: the first examples date back to Atiyah and Hirzebruch \cite{atiyahAnalyticCyclesComplex1962a} who constructed classes that are torsion, and are thus automatically $(c,c)$-Hodge classes, but that do not lie in the image of the complex cycle class map.
 Nevertheless, in view of the considerable impact of the Hodge conjecture on the development of complex algebraic geometry over the last eighty years, the \emph{rational} Hodge conjecture being still open, it seems natural to define and study counterparts of this conjecture in other areas of algebraic geometry.